Accreditation valid until: 23. 10. 2029

 Publication activity requirements

-The dissertation thesis must be an original work of the doctoral student.
-It should provide sufficient information necessary for the assessment whether the doctoral student is qualified for the independent research work in his/her respective scientific field.
-The doctoral student should be able to comprehensively describe and adequately cover the topic of the dissertation thesis, as well as to independently formulate opinions and questions based on the results of his/her doctoral project.
+The dissertation is is a culmination and the main result of the whole doctoral study.
+It must be an original work of the student.
+It should provide sufficient information necessary for the assessment whether the student is qualified for an independent research work in his/her respective scientific field.
+The student should be able to comprehensively describe and adequately cover the topic of the dissertation, as well as to independently formulate opinions and questions based on the results of his/her doctoral project.

-The SAB of the programme does not require a separate Summary of the Dissertation Thesis.
+The SAB does not require the Summary of the Dissertation.